Updating a project¶

 The best way to update a project from its template is when all of these conditions are true:

-- The template includes a valid
+- The template includes

 - The template is versioned with git (with tags).